-York College endeavours to ensure that during their time with us all students are safe from abuse or being harmed in any way.
-Within college this can include during lessons, social settings (e.g. clubs and societies), work placements or on educational trips & visits.
-Outside of college this can involve disclosures made to us regarding issues happening at home, work or from certain people.
+York College aims to ensure that all our students are safe from being abused or harmed in any way.
+Within college this can include during lessons, social settings (e.g. clubs and societies), work placements, apprenticeships or on educational visits.
+Outside of college this can involve any disclosures made to us about things that have happened at home, work or from certain people.

-Sometimes the person dealing with the report may have to speak to others (including parents or external agencies like the police or social services) in order to deal with the concerns but we will always try to maintain confidentiality as much as we can, especially when dealing with adult students.
+Sometimes the person at college may have to speak to others (including parents or external agencies like the police or social services) in order to deal with the concerns, but we will always try to maintain confidentiality and involve you in the process as much as we can.

 • Progress Tutor